 What can guests enjoy when staying in the Crieff area?

 Crieff is a firm favourite of food lovers and outdoor enthusiasts, a traditional Scottish market town located in the midst of the breathtaking scenery of Perthshire.

 The beautiful and vibrant town centre hosts a wide variety of family owned businesses providing the latest in food and beverage, clothes, gifts, crafts and arts.
 Over the past few years, Crieff has developed a reputation for fine food with an impressive range of cafés, coffee shops, fine-or casual dining restaurants.

 A renowned tourist destination, Crieff's attractions include Glenturret Distillery, .
 Very near by is Innerpeffray Library (established c.
 1680), the oldest lending library in Scotland.

 Where can guests enjoy food and drink?

-Crieff Hotel offers a range of dining options including a family favourite - The Terrace - serving up local fresh fish, steaks, pizza and pasta.
+Crieff Hydro Hotel offers a range of dining options including a family favourite - The Terrace - serving up local fresh fish, steaks, pizza and pasta.
 Or a more relaxed sports bar offers a variety of burgers!
-Sister hotell, The Murraypark is just a short walk down the road and offers cosy traditional favourites.
+TRYST is an exciting new fine eating restaurant offering a seven course tasting menu.
+Sister hotel, the Murraypark is just a short walk down the road and offers cosy traditional favourites.